 The top of the tower is reachable only by a series of steep staircases.
 But the view that awaits is worth the effort and the price of admission combined.

-Founded in the second half of the Twelfth Centrury and recently partially restored, Jerpoint Abbey is one of Ireland's finest Cistercian ruins.
-The main church, with its Romanesque flourishes, dates from these earliest days in the abbey's long history, but visitors will also find additions from the Thirteenth, Fourteenth, Fifteenth and Sixteenth Centuries.
-Look out for figures carved into the cloister pillars, some of them quite entertaining.
+Founded in the second half of the Twelfth century and recently partially restored, Jerpoint Abbey is one of Ireland's finest Cistercian ruins.
+It is located close to Thomastown in County Offaly.
+The main church, with its Romanesque flourishes, dates from these earliest days in the abbey's long history, but visitors will also find tombs dating from the thirteenth and sixteenth centuries, the tower and the cloisters date back to the fifteenth century.
+Look out for figures carved into the cloister pillars, some of them are quite entertaining.

 Drivers should note that the free-to-use car park entrance/exit is on a blind bend.
 Take care when leaving!